Let's Dance (David Bowie song): Music video

 The music video's only lyrical reference to the song is the use of red shoes, which appear in several scenes and represent several themes.
 Bowie explained:

 The shoes are first found in a shop window by the Aboriginal couple, which Buckley says symbolises "conspicuous consumption".
 Additionally, the author says that a female factory boss wearing the outfit suggests "capitalistic domination" and the abuse of Aboriginals and general labour.
 Lastly, the Aboriginal girl finds the red shoes in the Australian outback, putting them on and seeing a vision of nuclear devastation.
 Buckley analyses the scene as symbolising the "twisted and corrupt result of unrestrained capitalism", effectively turning the shoes from a symbol of power and wealth to one of ill-fortune and corruption.
 The Aboriginals stomp the shoes into the dirt before leaving them to rot in the outback.

 Bowie also appears at one point as a corporate manager, which Pegg believes suggests "an implicit anxiety about his own role as a global rock star, the ultimate cultural colonist".
 Additionally, there is a parody of American Express's then-current "That'll do nicely" commercial.
 Receiving heavy rotation on MTV, the video has received praise.
 Buckley writes: "'Let's Dance' champions the Aboriginal cause and is a visual precursor to the white Australian critique of the same subject by Midnight Oil."
 Pegg says the video remains "oblique" decades later, relying on various "powerful" metaphors to "dig deep into the Australian psyche".
 Frank Zappa's song "Be In My Video" from the 1984 album Them Or Us mocks music videos generally, particularly the "Let's Dance" video, as pompous and riddled with clichés.

 A short documentary about the video's making, directed by Rubika Shah and Ed Gibbs and titled Let's Dance: Bowie Down Under, premiered at the Berlin International Film Festival in February 2015.
 In an interview, Shah argued that "['Let's Dance'] made Aboriginal people feel proud of their culture.
 They're not a spear-wielding tribal people out in the middle of nowhere.
 They live like everybody else does.
 But it was the first time that Aboriginals had been seen on global television like that."
+Following Bowie's death in 2016, the town of Carinda has held an annual festival celebrating Bowie's music and his association with the town, called "Let's Dance Carinda".